owmo-dev/sol-deadmans-soulbound/README.md

 # sol-deadmans-soulbound

 Experiment in extending a typical ERC721 contract with storage into one that mints soulbound tokens, but allows a "deadman's switch" type mechanism wherein the contract can be declared "dead" and thus permitting token transfers again.
-Developed as part of the Encode Club Solidity Bootcamp, this contract is my final project.
-Please evaluate this contract carefully if deploying / referencing it.
+Developed as a final study project for the Encode Club Solidity Bootcamp.
+Please only consider this code as conceptual in nature and **DO NOT** use it in production; it is a publicly shared study.

-## Lifecycle
+## Contract Lifecycle

-### Birth

-At the time of deployment, an initial time until death is set and the contract Owner can mint soulbound NFTs to wallets of their choosing.
+**Birth** - Upon deployment, an initial time of death is set and the contract owner can mint soulbound NFTs to wallets.

-### Life

-Periodically, the contract Owner must extend the life of the contract before it has been decalred dead.
+**Life** - Contract owner can extend life of the contract so long as it has not been declared dead and continue to mint NFTs.

-### Death

-Anyone may declare the contract dead so long as the time of death has been met.
-The Owner will no longer be able to mint tokens and owned tokens may be traded freely.
+**Death** - Anyone may declare the contract dead should the time of death be met.
+Transfers may happen, but NFTs minting stops.

 ## Scripts